 What is a bridge abutment?

 Another added benefit to this solution is the built-in scour protection when crossing a river or stream.
 With traditional concrete bridge abutment and piles, significant scour can erode the soil under the concrete abutment, undermining its integrity and requiring repairs.
-Steel sheet piles are driven much deeper into the soil than a concrete abutment, providing significant automatic scour protection.
+Steel sheet piles are driven much deeper into the soil than a concrete abutment, providing significant scour protection.
 Pile lengths can be specified and purchased at long lengths to meet long-term scour estimates, ensuring bridge durability.

 Abutment construction process